 After breakfast your private transportation will transfer you to Torres del Paine National Park.
 On the way we stop at the spectacular Milodon Cave.
 This location is the site of 3 caves where the remains of the very large Patagonian land sloth was found and has now been turned into a visitor center.
 The museum here shows how the caves were formed and much more.
 We walk for 45 min through the main cave while the guide explains some things about the caves and the area.

 We then transfer to the south entrance of the National park and make our way to Pudeto.
-Here we take a catamaran across Lago Pehoe to the Paine Grande Lodge - our first camp.
-With beautiful views over lake and the Cuernos mountains you can als experience some of the strongest wind gusts in the park blowing through this camping area.
+Here we take a catamaran across Lago Pehoe to the Paine Grande Lodge - our first camp with beautiful views over lake Pehoe and the Cuernos mountains.
+You can als experience some of the strongest wind gusts in the park blowing through this camping area.
 After having set up our camp we prepare ourselves for a half day hike up to the lookout over Lago Grey and back for some previews of Glacier Grey.

 On this day we make our way to the beautiful Valle del Francés.
 At Italian Camp we drop our big backpacks and prepare our small daypacks for the hike up into the valley.
 It takes one hour to arrive at the first viewpoint.
 From this viewpoint you can enjoy the view of the hanging glacier coming down from the largest mountain in the park, Paine Grande.
 From here it is another 1.5 hours to get to the second viewpoint, Britanico.
 This forest hike is very relaxing with boulder fields and the amazing 360° views.
 We give ourselves a turn around time and head back to Italian camp in the afternoon.
 Here we pick up our backpacks again and finish the day with another 1.5 hour trek to our campground for the night, Francés.